 Helpful hints around travel and holiday bookings for those with pre-existing medical conditions.

 Foreign, Commonwealth and Development Office (FCDO)

-Always check the latest information for each country you are visiting as entry requirements are changing on the FCDO website.
-You can also find the latest Coronavirus updates and measures in place as well as health and safety information.
+Always check the latest information for each country you are visiting as entry requirements can change and they’re kept up to date on the FCDO website.
+You can also find the latest travel updates including any restrictions or other measures in place as well as health and safety information.